DECEMBER 2024 READING LIST

 THE BULLY PULPIT: THEODORE ROOSEVELT, WILLIAM HOWARD TAFT, AND THE GOLDEN AGE OF JOURNALISM BY DORIS KEARNS GOODWIN

 The book was long but quite enjoyable.
 While following an accurate timeline, the back-and-forth between the two men and McClure Magazine was easy to follow and gave a clear understanding of what was happening at the time.
 I found the ideas pouring out of Roosevelt's administration eerily relevant today.
-Ideas of a New Nationalism, the rise of demagoguery, politicians holding branches of the government hostage, and the overreach of large corporations appear resurrected in the 21st century, over a hundred later.
-Some parts of this knowledge helped me understand how the US came to the position and society it is today while also causing frustration.
-It was discomforting to know that some political policies we are hearing about in 2025 are referencing ideas from over a century ago!
+Ideas of a New Nationalism, the rise of demagoguery, politicians holding branches of the government hostage, and the overreach of large corporations appear resurrected in the 21st century, over a hundred years later.
+Some parts of this knowledge helped me understand how the US came to the position and society it is today, while also causing frustration.
+It was discomforting to learn that some political policies we are hearing about in 2025 are drawing on ideas from over a century ago!

 I was incredibly inspired by McClure and the team of writers he manages to bring together.
-The perfect combination of inspiring minds while also giving the flexibility of a supervisor to rest and research was remarkable.
+The perfect combination of inspiring minds and the flexibility of a supervisor to rest and research was remarkable.
 I imagined the likes of Ray Standard Baker, Lincoln Steffens, Ida Tarbell, William Allen White, and Howard Phillips as a five-person wrecking crew with an established understanding of business and industry.
-They opened the public's eyes to great industrial titans and many businesses to such a scale that measures, investigations, and laws were introduced and still affect businesses today.
-It would be like having a segment like Last Week Tonight with John Oliver pulling wool out of the eyes of the public about Tesla, Google, Exxon, Pharmaceutical companies, and Wall Street.
+They opened the public's eyes to great industrial titans and to businesses of such scale that measures, investigations, and laws were introduced and still affect businesses today.
+It would be like having a segment like Last Week Tonight with John Oliver pulling the wool over the public's eyes about Tesla, Google, Exxon, Pharmaceutical companies, and Wall Street.
 It’s not exactly like that, but it's close.
-Instead of one person once a week, each issue was a timely written, well-researched, in-depth expose delivered in a series so the public could better digest the information.
+Instead of one person once a week, each issue was a timely, well-researched, in-depth expose delivered in a series so the public could better digest the information.

 I grew to better understand the origin of Roosevelt and Taft's friendship and the broken relationship that culminated in the 1912 presidential election, in which both men ran against each other.
 The rise of each man and how they filled the office of the president was a well-balanced and enjoyable read.
-I had already read Edmund Morris’ trio of books about Roosevelt and had a good grasp of his personality, policies, and beliefs.
-With Taft, my knowledge grew considerably; however, what was missing was a history of his time as Chief Supreme Court Justice—his most sought-after position.
+I had already read Edmund Morris’s trio of books about Roosevelt and had a good grasp of his personality, policies, and beliefs.
+With Taft, my knowledge grew considerably; however, what was missing was a history of his time as Chief Justice of the Supreme Court—his most sought-after position.

 The Bully Pulpit is the second Goodwin book I have read, and her writing style is quite brilliant.
 Well-researched and artfully woven together, Goodwin masterfully brings people’s stories to life.
 She is one of the best biographers of my time, and I look forward to reading another of her exceptional books.